arnavwinner/AI_Project/README.md

-# Penalty Shot Task
+# MARL Penalty Shot Challenge
-We create a platform to pit SOTA Deep Reinforcement Learning algorithms against each other on the Penalty Shot Kick task.
-The task involves two agents simulating an penalty shootout.
+In this project we have a task to do a Penalty Shot Challenge by creating our own platform to pit SOTA Deep Reinforcement Learning algorithms against each other.
+It involves two agents simulating an penalty shootout.

-This Project is done under Professor and Course:

-1. Professor: Soumyajit Pramanik
-2. Course: DS251

 ## Table of Contents
 - [Features](#features)